-- Requires a UI to expose the releases that have been made to the testing environments.
+- Requires a UI to expose the releases that have been made to the testing environments

-- Introduces auditing and security concerns so we can limit and then review who promoted which releases to which environments.
+- Introduces auditing and security concerns so we can limit and then review who promoted which releases to which environments

-- Requires a UI to allow deployments to be promoted to the next environment.
+- Requires a UI to allow deployments to be promoted to the next environment

-- Requires a system that can model environments in a first-class manner so they can be reliably secured and managed through the UI, API, and reporting interfaces.
+- Requires a system that can model environments in a first-class manner so they can be reliably secured and managed through the UI, API, and reporting interfaces

 At first glance, this example appears to provide a point in the process for a human to approve the deployment, but what happens to a build that was never intended to be pushed to production?
 Such a build would be canceled before the application is exposed to customers, resulting in a failed build.
-These failed builds are difficult to distinguish from builds that failed to compile or failed their tests, even though not promoting to production is the expected behavior of the CD process in this instance.
+These failed builds are difficult to distinguish from builds that failed to compile or failed their tests, even though not promoting to production is the expected behavior of the Continuous Delivery process in this instance.

 In short, a good deployment tool, like Octopus Deploy, facilitates the human decision-making process that is so common (if not essential) to deployments, or at the very least surfaces the current state of the deployments between environments, and automates the deployment, so promotions between environments are easy and reliable.